 A.P.
-Møller - Mærsk A/S’ already existing incentive program includes a short term cash incentive opportunity program.
-Conclusion of new agreements with the members of the Management Board will be subject to the below guidelines.
+Møller - Mærsk A/S’ already existing incentive program includes a short-term cash incentive opportunity program.
+Conclusion of new agreements with the members of the Executive Board will be subject to the below guidelines.

-The Company uses incentive arrangements for the Company’s Management Board to secure a high degree of alignment of interests between the Company’s Management Board and the shareholders, to strengthen attraction/retention and to promote and support value creation both in the short and long term.
+The Company uses incentive arrangements for the Company’s Executive Board to secure a high degree of alignment of interests between the Company’s Executive Board and the shareholders, to strengthen attraction/retention and to promote and support value creation both in the short and long term.

-Members of the Management Board receive a fixed base salary.
-In addition to this, members of the Management Board are eligible for incentive compensation consisting of a cash incentive opportunity and/or stock options subject to the decision of the Board of Directors.
+Members of the Executive Board receive a fixed base salary.
+In addition to this, members of the Executive Board are eligible for incentive compensation consisting of a cash incentive opportunity and/or stock options and restricted shares subject to the decision of the Board of Directors.

 The Board of Directors may delegate – in whole or in part – its decision powers described herein to the Remuneration Committee.

-The short-term cash incentives are primarily designed to incentivise and encourage the members of the Management Board to high performance and ensure achievement of the Company’s short-term objectives.
+The short-term cash incentives are primarily designed to incentivise and encourage the members of the Executive Board to high performance and ensure achievement of the Company’s short-term objectives.

 The Company wishes to promote a pay for performance philosophy where the opportunity for an annual cash incentive is dependent on the achievement of:

-Members of the Management Board are eligible to receive long-term incentives, subject to the decision of the Board of Directors.
-The long-term incentives will consist of stock options.
+Members of the Executive Board are eligible to receive long-term incentives, subject to the decision of the Board of Directors.
+The long-term incentives will consist of stock options and/or restricted shares.

-The long-term incentives are primarily designed to incentivise long term performance, commitment and retention of the members of the Management Board, as well as to promote alignment of the interests with the shareholders.
+The long-term incentives are primarily designed to incentivise long-term performance, commitment and retention of the members of the Executive Board, as well as to promote alignment of the interests with the shareholders.

-The Black Scholes value of the stock options granted within a given financial year can annually amount up to 25% of the fixed base salary of the individual member of the Management Board in the year of the grant.
+The fair market value of the stock options granted within a given financial year can annually amount up to 25% of the fixed base salary of the individual member of the Executive Board in the year of the grant.

-The estimated present value of the stock option program is calculated on the basis of the Black Scholes model.
-The number of granted stock options to members of the Management Board as well as the value of these will be stated in the Company’s annual report.
+The number of granted stock options to members of the Executive Board as well as the value of these will be stated in the Company’s annual report.